-- We tailored the scope of our audit to ensure that we performed sufficient work to be able to give an opinion on the financial statements as a whole, taking into account the structure of the Company, the accounting processes and controls, and the industry in which it operates. - The Company's principal activity is to conduct financing activities for the Mondi Group.
+- We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the structure of the Company, the accounting processes and controls, and the industry in which it operates. - The Company's principal activity is to conduct financing activities for the Mondi Group.
 Our detailed procedures were tailored to test material financial statement line items, together with the related financial statement disclosures.
-The materiality used in the audit is described in further detail in the "Materiality" section below.
+The materiality used in the audit is described in further detail in the Materiality section of our report.